puppetlabs/puppetlabs-apache/README.md

 The `path` key sets the path for the directory, files, and location blocks.
 Its value must be a path for the 'directory', 'files', and 'location' providers, or a regex for the 'directorymatch', 'filesmatch', or 'locationmatch' providers.
 Each hash passed to `directories` **must** contain `path` as one of the keys.

 The `provider` key is optional.
 If missing, this key defaults to 'directory'.
-Valid options: 'directory', 'files', 'proxy', 'location', 'directorymatch', 'filesmatch', 'proxymatch' or 'locationmatch'.
+Values: 'directory', 'files', 'proxy', 'location', 'directorymatch', 'filesmatch', 'proxymatch' or 'locationmatch'.
 If you set `provider` to 'directorymatch', it uses the keyword 'DirectoryMatch' in the Apache config file.

 An example use of `directories`: